earlzdev/leetcode/README.md

 # leetcode
-This repository just for solved tasks on leetcode service and nothing more =)
+This repository just for solved tasks on leetcode and nothing more =)